percona/pmm/docs/details/interface.md

 ## View selectors

-This menu bar is context sensitive; it changes according to the page you are on.
+This menu bar is context-sensitive; it changes according to the page you are on.
 (With wide menus on small screens, items may wrap to the next row.)

 ![!](../_images/PMM_Home_Dashboard_Menus_Submenu_Bar.jpg)